HamedAlemo/hamedalemo.github.io/_pages/about.md

 - Developing and Adapting Machine Learning Techniques for Earth Observation Data
 - Characterizing Uncertainties in Geospatial ML Model Predictions
 - Applications of SAR for Soil Moisture and Vegetation Properties Retrieval

+## Biography

+Hamed Alemohammad is an Associate Professor in the Graduate School of Geography and Director of the Center for Geospatial Analytics at Clark University.
+He is an interdisciplinary scientist with expertise in remote sensing, earth science, and AI.
+His research interest lies at the intersection of geospatial analytics/AI and geography to use observations to better understand the changing Earth system.
+Hamed has been the PI for several projects focused on developing novel AI models for multispectral, microwave and synthetic aperture radar (SAR) satellite observations.
+In recent years, his research has been focused on development and application of geospatial foundation models.
+Prior to Clark University, Hamed was the Chief Data Scientist and Executive Director at Radiant Earth Foundation where he established and led the development of Radiant MLHub - the open-access repository for geospatial training data and AI models.
+He received his Ph.D. in Civil and Environmental Engineering from MIT.

+## Previous Experience

 Before joining Clark University in Jan.
 2023, I was the Chief Data Scientist and Executive Director at [Radiant Earth Foundation](https://www.radiant.earth/), an organization with the vision to empower organizations and individuals globally with open ML and EO data, standards and tools to address the world’s most critical international development challenges.
 I established and led the development of [Radiant MLHub](https://mlhub.earth/) - the open-access repository for geospatial training data and models at Radiant Earth.
 In this capacity, I also led efforts to mobilize the geospatial community to develop standards and best practices for an interoperable geospatial data ecosystem (such as SpatioTemporal Asset Catalog (STAC)).